nsobczak/Lyssa-s-Odyssey/README.md

 - go to the end of the level
 - cam follow main character
 - 2 controls: 1 for movement + 1 for shield
+- fylgja's size decreases when half/quarter of life left ?

 ## story